zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ## The Flask Shell - Insert

-Let's see how to insert rows into the `pets` table.
+Let's see how to persist data about a pet.
+Recall from the previous lessons about ORM that we don't actually save a Python object to the database.
+Instead, we save the object's attributes as a new row in a table.

 We can interact with our code in the Python shell or an `ipdb` session, but working with a web framework presents a bit of a conundrum: the application isn't running!
-Flask comes equipped with an interactive shell that runs a development version of an application.
-Inside this shell, we can interact with models, views, contexts, and the database as if the application were really running online.
+Thankfully, Flask comes equipped with an interactive shell that runs a development version of an application.
+Inside this shell, we can interact with models, views, contexts, and the database.

 If you're not there already, navigate to the `server` directory, then enter the command `flask shell`: